 The system value is not complete.
 Some allocated memory that should be part of the system value are not.
-For example, memory allocated by drivers is missing.

 When the emulator is run with instrumentation, the system value is more accurate, but memory directly allocated by malloc (and friends) are still not part of the system value.
 Direct calls to malloc are only done from OS specific runtime libraries and perhaps from user implemented Erlang drivers that do not use the memory allocation functions in the driver interface.